Bougakov/Micromake-D1-3D-printer/calibrating.md

 Tower 3:100
 ~~~~

 These are exact offsets measured by the printer.
 Write them down and enter them in the printer's memory ("EEPROM").
-To access this dialog in Repetier, press `Alt+E`:
+To access this dialog in Repetier, press `Alt+E`.
+In CURA you can get to that dialog via `Use Machine` -> `Firmware configuration` menus.

 ![EEPROM dialog](https://raw.githubusercontent.com/Bougakov/Micromake-D1-3D-printer/master/images/EEPROM%20values.png)